 First published some sixty years ago, following decades of research by its author, Hethress Pfaphnyrennish, and her colleagues, 'On Divinity' is considered a comprehensive and detailed introduction to the gods - their nature, origin, powers, habits and personalities.
 Although Hethress was meticulous in her research the gods are often secretive about the deeper truths surrounding them, and trustworthy information was hard to come by.
 In places Hethress has been forced to speculate and make educated guesses, though she is at last clear where she has done so.

 Copies of the book rapidly found their way across the world, being very popular with academics, theologians and many nobles.
 It is not the only book to attempt to address the subject of the divine, but it is the one that best balances thoroughness with accessibility.
-Hethress, like many dragonborn (species) from Ormir (organization), is plain-spoken to the point of bluntness, a trend that manifests throughout her book.
+Hethress, like many dragonborn from Ormir, is plain-spoken to the point of bluntness, a trend that manifests throughout her book.

 'On Divinity' has been criticised at times for being too speculative, and lacking sufficient detail on various areas.
 Its defenders respond that there simply isn't enough information available on topics such as the origin of the gods to do anything but speculate, and that books with a more narrow focus are available for areas to which 'On Divinity' does not dedicate sufficient pages.